Haruko Momoi

 Haruko Momoi (桃井 はるこ, Momoi Haruko) is a Japanese singer, songwriter and voice actress.
-She also produces an all-female pop group called Afilia Saga.
+She is one of the founders of an all-female pop group called Afilia Saga.
 She was born in Tokyo, Japan and is affectionately referred to as Halko by her fans, a nickname she gave herself which is inspired by HAL 9000, the computer in the film 2001: A Space Odyssey.